near/NEPs/specs/ChainSpec/NetworkSpec.md

 ## Messages

 Data structures used for messages between peers are enumerated in [Message](Messages.md).
-You can find in the bottom the definition of [`hash_struct`](Messages.md#cryptohash), a function that is used to obtain a unique identifier from an object.

 ## Discovering the network